Inductance¶

 MKF calculates inductance using magnetic circuit analysis with reluctance-based methods.
 The fundamental relationship is:

-Where $N$ is the number of turns and $\mathcal{R}_{total}$ is the total magnetic circuit reluctance (sum of core and gap reluctances).
+Where \(N\) is the number of turns and \(\mathcal{R}_{total}\) is the total magnetic circuit reluctance (sum of core and gap reluctances).

 For coupled inductors and transformers, MKF uses matrix theory to compute the full inductance matrix including self and mutual inductances.

-Primary (magnetizing) inductance is calculated from magnetic circuit analysis:
+Primary inductance calculation from magnetic circuit analysis:

-Where: - Core reluctance: $\mathcal{R}_{core} = \frac{l_e}{\mu_0 \mu_r A_e}$ - Gap reluctance: Uses the selected reluctance model (Zhang, Muhlethaler, etc.)
+Gap reluctance: Uses selected reluctance model (Zhang, Mühlethaler, etc.)

 Leakage Inductance¶